UmangGarg2005/Hydrodynamics-of-Linked-model-micro-swimmers/README.md

 - **Objective:** Investigate the role of hydrodynamic interactions.
 - **Findings:** Net displacement achieved, confirming theoretical models.
 The configuration and deformation mechanisms significantly impact locomotion.

-## Key Findings
+## Key Findings and Impact

-- **Asymmetry in resting lengths:** Greater asymmetry leads to more significant displacement.
+- **Asymmetry in Resting Lengths:** Greater asymmetry leads to more significant displacement.
+This insight is crucial for designing efficient micro-swimmers.
-- **State contributions:** Most contracted states within the deformation cycle contribute the most to net displacement.
+- **State Contributions:** Most contracted states within the deformation cycle contribute the most to net displacement.
+This understanding can be applied to optimize the motion patterns of artificial micro-swimmers.
-- **Orientation:** The swimmer’s orientation does not affect locomotion; only the deformation mechanism does.
+- **Orientation Independence:** The swimmer’s orientation does not affect locomotion; only the deformation mechanism does, simplifying design constraints.

+### Practical Applications
+- **Biomedical Engineering:** The findings on Oseen interactions and deformation mechanisms can enhance the design of microbots for targeted drug delivery, potentially leading to more effective and efficient treatments.
+- **Robotic Design:** The insights gained from this study can be applied to develop small-scale robots for various industrial applications, where precise control and efficient movement are essential.

 ## Future Work